 Fiction is one of those genres of books that are read and appreciated all over the world.
 Not every fiction that is written has not come out to be successful.
-Though there are multiple reasons for the failure of a novel, some of the points are noted from observations.
+Though there are multiple reasons for the failure of writing fictional novels, some of the points are noted from observations.
 The seven rules that will help while putting out an excellent fictional book with great narrative is detailed below.

 If you wish to publish your novel online and keep your identity hidden at the same time, then writing an anonymous blog will help.
 Some people stay away from the idea of fearing identity theft.
 Indeed it is safe.
 There are many successful anonymous blogs that you can refer to.